riczescaran/homelab-media-stack/README.md

         * API Key: API key from Sonarr
         * Press `Test` to check if the connection is successful and press `Save`
 3. Navigate to `Indexers` and add your preferred indexers.
 In my case, I have added NZBGeek.

-    Note: _Fill in the required details and press `Test` to check if the connection is successful and press `Save`_

 4. To verify that the indexers are synced with Radarr and Sonarr, go to `Settings -> Indexers` in both services.
 You should see the indexers you added in Prowlarr listed there.
 See the screenshots below for reference:

     ![Radarr_Prowlarr](/screenshots/prowlarr/radarr_prowlarr.png)